 How do I make Shake and Bake pork chops?

 That’s SO easy!
 You just get my Homemade Shake and Bake recipe and bake away!
-This is honestly the best Shake and Bake recipe, all ingredients that you have at home in your pantry and easy as heck to make!
+This is the best shake and bake recipe.
+It has all the ingredients you have at home in your pantry and is easy to make!
 You’re going to love it!

 Need some more Pork Dinner Recipes?
 Try these!